csc-training/geocomputing/python/zonal_stats/README.md

 * **One big file**.
 5-10 Gb or even bigger raster files have become rather common.

 * **Virtual raster**, is a GDAL concept to virtually merge rasters that are split to mapsheets.
 It enables handling many files as if they were one.
 See [CSC Virtual rasters tutorial](https://docs.csc.fi/support/tutorials/gis/virtual-rasters/) for longer explanation.
 Creating own virtual rasters is a simple and fast process.
 Virtual raster is a good solution, if data does not have time dimension.
-Many of the raster datasets in Puhti common GIS area have virtual rasters added.
+Many of the raster datasets in Roihu common GIS area have virtual rasters added.

 * **STAC** enables to find spatial-temporal data and create a datacube of it, inc simple mosaicing.
 But it requires that the input raster data is available via STAC.
 A lot of Finnish data is available via [Paituli STAC](https://paituli.csc.fi/stac.html).